Tijil2111/Tijil2111/README.md

 My new app Rirakkusu is soon releasing on the Samsung Play Store !

 - 🔭 I’m currently working on a lot of things
-- 🌱 I’m currently learning React and Firebase as well as MongoDB, Express.js and Node.js.
+- 🌱 I’m currently MongoDB, Express.js and Node.js.
 - 😄 Pronouns: Technopile
 - ⚡ Fun fact: I love Maths, Science and CS